janhove/janhove.github.io/_posts/2016-06-02-drawing-a-scatterplot.md

 ![center](/figs/2016-06-02-drawing-a-scatterplot/unnamed-chunk-8-1.png)

-It's possible to change the appearance of these dots, for instance by setting the `shape` parameter.
+You can change the appearance of these dots, for instance by setting the `shape` parameter.
 For further examples, see the [ggplot2 documentation](http://docs.ggplot2.org/current/geom_point.html).